-Ah, the Cement Mixer.
+Ah, the cement mixer.
 It is both one of the most popular shot drinks and, quite honestly, one of the most disgusting.
-How it remains as popular as it is, I don't know.
-It is probably the reaction of those who drink it and the laugh their friends get out of watching it go down.
+Why it remains popular is one of those great mysteries of the bar world.
+The reason may have a lot to do with the reaction of those who drink it and the laugh their friends get out of watching it all go down.

-The drink itself does not taste bad as citrus and cream are not a bad combination.
-The problem with the Cement Mixture is the texture which is a lot like drinking concrete.
-If you have a tendency to gag on weird food textures, join me in avoiding this one.
-It can be a hard drink to get down and there are better shooters available.
+The drink itself does not taste bad because citrus and cream are not a bad combination.
+The real problem is the texture because it is a lot like drinking concrete (were you to try that, of course).
+If you have a tendency to gag on weird food textures, it may be best to avoid this one.
+It can be a hard drink to get down and there are tastier shooters available.

 - Pour the Irish cream into a large shot glass.

 - Slowly float the lime juice on top (or just pour it on, it really doesn't matter).

 - When you're ready to drink, take the shot and hold it in your mouth.

 - Shake your head very fast and swallow.
 You just turned your mouth into a (you guessed it) cement mixer!

 An interesting chemical reaction takes place when you make the cement mixer.

 As the shot sits, the fat of the Irish cream and the acid of the lime juice slowly combine.
 Within seconds, a thick, lumpy slurry is created and it will get thicker over time, especially when it's agitated.

 If you need a visual, go ahead and stir it with a straw and watch the "magic" happen.
 The texture is best compared to cottage cheese or (more appropriately) uncured cement.